 Evaluation professionals analyze retention statistics, employment metrics, diversity demographics, library and writing center usage, tutoring metrics, and end of course survey data to inform recommendations and provide evidence of success.

 When we wear our evaluation hats, we are thinking about many students’ learning experiences in conjunction with many instructors’ teaching experiences, in connection to the needs of employers and the needs of the university.
-When I wear my evaluation hat I’m thinking about resource allocation, communication, change management and systems development.
+When I wear my evaluation hat, I’m thinking about resource allocation, communication, change management and systems development.

 I’ve been thinking about this for a few months now, and differentiating these two aspects of my job has improved my communication with faculty and my own strategic planning.
 What do you think?
 Do you differentiate between assessment and evaluation?
 How so?

+Erin Crisp is the Director of Academic Assessment and Evaluation for the College of Adult and Professional Studies at Indiana Wesleyan University.
+After teaching middle and then high school English language arts for 8 years, she turned her attention to instructional design for adult learning and especially the use of assessment data.
+She consulted full-time for Northwest Evaluation Association for several years, leading assessment workshops for K-12 educators around the country, and after a brief stint as an instructional designer in Maryland, returned to her alma matter in Marion, IN where she now lives with her husband and three teenage sons.
+Erin is currently pursuing an Ed.D. from Indiana University, holds a master's in instructional design from Towson University and a bachelor's in English education from Indiana Wesleyan.
+Her research interests include adaptive learning, personalized learning, and instructional design for non-cognitive skill development.